 The school has engaged with experts in the field of refugee transition and settling and has invested in external training from EAL and refugee consultants and have achieved Advanced Practitioner in EAL status.
 The assessment team saw a calm school with a clear commitment to inclusivity and welcome for all with an ongoing commitment to ongoing CPL for all staff.
 The school believes that the enriched student diversity is what makes the Academy so special and that each pupil has a valued role in its family.

-In the photo are the head teacher, Cath Rowell, EOL coordinator Cherry Pearce and Jane Burd from Nottingham City of Sanctuary.
+In the photo are the Principal, Cath Rowell, EAL coordinator Cherry Pearce and Jane Burd from Nottingham City of Sanctuary.